Need for Recording a Wide Range of Loads

 The two case studies shown below illustrate both types of errors in two identical 120 MVA generators at the same power plant.
 These were two-pole rotors with 8 coils/pole using 9 turns in Coil 1 and 13 turns in Coils 2-8.

-Case 1 - False negative:
+Case 1 - False Negative

 Case 1: Rotor Cross-Section of a 2-pole rotor with 8 Coils/Pole showing the location of a true short in Coil 8A.
 Competitor’s testing at full load falsely claimed the rotor was free of turn shorts.